REditorSupport/vscode-R/README.md

 #   since it only takes effect on session startup.
 options(vsc.view = "Two" | "Active" | "Besides" | FALSE)
 ```

+The first values are the default and all subsequent values after `|` are available choices.
+The `"Two" | "Active" | "Besides"` are popular values from `ViewColumn` to specify which view column should the corresponding tab appears in VSCode.

 ### How to disable it